yzdxs/learn-anything/readme.md

 If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
 There is a [note attached](http://i.imgur.com/XR6KpRL.png) in all of the mind maps which will link to a GitHub issue where you can propose to improve it.

-The [main goal](https://github.com/nikitavoloboev/knowledge-map/wiki) of this project is to expose as much of human knowledge in a visual way as possible to accelerate learning. 🚀
+The [main goal](https://github.com/nikitavoloboev/knowledge-map/wiki) of this project is to expose as much of human knowledge in a visual and structured way as possible to accelerate learning. 🚀

 # [Search Engine 🔎](http://learn-anything.xyz)